h5p/h5p-cli/readme.md

 > [!IMPORTANT]
 > h5p commands run relative to the current working directory.
-> You can create multiple working directories each with different library setups.
+> You can create multiple work directories each with different library setups.

 0. Create a new folder for your first h5p development environment and change your current work dir to it.
 ```